Danny Batth

 Batth began his career with his local side Wolverhampton Wanderers, joining their youth academy as a teenager.
 In order to gain first-team experience he spent time out on loan at Colchester United, Sheffield United and Sheffield Wednesday (twice).
-He broke into Wolves' first team in 2012–13, and was made captain by Kenny Jackett for the 2013–14 season as Wolves won the League One title, with Batth being named in the PFA Team of the Year.
+He broke into Wolves' first team in the 2012–13 season, and was made captain by Kenny Jackett for the 2013–14 season as Wolves won the League One title, with Batth being named in the PFA Team of the Year.

 Batth remained a key member of the Wolves team as the play-offs were narrowly missed in 2014–15 before promotion to the Premier League was gained in 2017–18.
-After not being considered by Nuno Espírito Santo for his Premier League squad, Batth joined Middlesbrough on loan in August 2018.
-Batth moved to Stoke City in January 2019 for a fee of £3 million.
-Batth spent three years at Stoke, making 107 appearacnes, before joining Sunderland in January 2022.
+After being omitted from Nuno Espírito Santo's Premier League squad, Batth joined Middlesbrough on loan in August 2018.
+He moved to Stoke City in January 2019 for a fee of £3 million.
+He spent three years at Stoke, making 107 appearances, before joining Sunderland in January 2022, after 18 months at Sunderland Batth joined Norwich City in September 2023, where he spent a season.
+In August 2024, he signed for Blackburn Rovers; where he stayed for the duration of the 2024–25 season.
+In July 2025, Batth signed with Derby County.